Jenseits der Dunkelheit

 The story of Gidada Solon proves impressively how far the work of the Christian missionaries in Africa and above all in Ethiopia has progressed, where the churches now themselves are taking up the missionary work throughout the world.
 For the future this success story poses challenges and new tasks to those Christian communities who in the past have sent missionaries to Ethiopia.

-Gerd Röhm, the translator and editor, stayed with his parents in Dembi Dollo from 1955–1959 where he became personally aquainted with Gidada Solon.
+Gerd Röhm, the translator and editor, stayed with his parents in Dembi Dollo / Ethiopia from 1955–1959 where he became personally acquainted with Gidada Solon.

-Following the links below, you fill find (auto)biographical editions on famous African and non-African characters in our programme:
+Under these links you will find further (auto)biographical accounts of famous African and non-African characters in our programme:

 Accompanying material: